The Hobbit: Plot

-Gandalf tricks Bilbo Baggins into hosting a party for Thorin Oakenshield and his band of twelve dwarves (Dwalin, Balin, Kili, Fili, Dori, Nori, Ori, Oin, Gloin, Bifur, Bofur and Bombur), who go over their plans to reclaim their ancient home, Lonely Mountain, and its vast treasure from the dragon Smaug.
+Gandalf tricks Bilbo Baggins into hosting a party for Thorin Oakenshield and his band of twelve dwarves (Dwalin, Balin, Kili, Fili, Dori, Nori, Ori, Oin, Gloin, Bifur, Bofur and Bombur), who go over their plans to reclaim their ancient home, the Lonely Mountain, and its vast treasure from the dragon Smaug.
 Gandalf unveils Thror's map showing a secret door into the Mountain and proposes that dumbfounded Bilbo should serve as the expedition's "burglar".
 The dwarves ridicule the idea, but Bilbo, indignant, sets off with them.

 The group travels into the wild.
 Gandalf saves the company from trolls and leads them to Rivendell, where Elrond reveals more secrets from the map.
 When they attempt to cross the Misty Mountains, they are caught by goblins and driven deep underground.
 Although Gandalf kills the goblin king and rescues them, Bilbo gets separated from the others as they flee the goblins.
 Lost in the goblin tunnels, he stumbles across a mysterious ring and then encounters Gollum, who engages him in a game, each posing a riddle until one of them cannot solve it.
 If Bilbo wins, Gollum will show him the way out of the tunnels, but if he fails, his life will be forfeit.
 With the help of the ring, which confers invisibility when worn, Bilbo escapes and rejoins the dwarves, improving his reputation with them.
 The goblins and Wargs give chase, but the company are saved by eagles.
 They rest in the house of the skin-changer Beorn.